 About the Author

-Allison M. Payne is a freelance writer and editor who lives in central Florida.
+Allison M. Payne is the associate editor of MASSAGE Magazine and Chiropractic Economics.
 She has written many articles for MASSAGE Magazine and massagemag.com, including “Massage Franchises Respond to Misconduct Allegations with New Safety Policies” and “The Massage Therapist’s Guide to Reiki.”